 If you thought that moving on your own was stressful, just try moving with kids.
 This is a situation that could bring even the most composed people to their knees.
 And we won’t lie to you, because it really doesn’t matter whether you have a toddler or a school-aged child – your relocation is bound to be one bumpy ride.
 But how you handle the situation will make all the difference and decide whether you come out of this process as a winner.
 We won’t even think about the alternative.

-Whether you are moving down the block or across the state borders, your household move with kids stands a much better chance of success if you follow the five tips we are about to give.
-If there’s one thing our 130 years of experience have taught us it’s that your kids will demand just as much attention and hard work as the upcoming moving tasks.
+Whether you are moving down the block or across state borders, your household move with kids stands a much better chance of success if you follow the five tips we are about to give.
+If there’s one thing our 130 years of experience taught us, it’s that your kids will demand just as much attention and hard work as the upcoming moving-related tasks.
 That’s why professional help is definitely in order.

 1. Have a heart-to-heart with your kids